Arpit-2678/Competitive-Programs/README.md

 # Competitive-Programs
 Here is a solved list of famous problems.
-Problems consists of various company interview questions, some competitive site (codechef,codeforces,interviewbit, etc) questions.
+Problems consists of various company interview questions, some competitive sites (codechef,codeforces,interviewbit, etc) questions.
 Most of the codes will be in normal understandable way, with most time and space optimized.